StarymisiadaSoftware/kantyna_laser/readme.md

 `cargo run -r -p service`

-Position queue can only advance when ALL hooks finish executing.
+Position in the queue can only advance when ALL hooks finish executing.

 ### Hook dir